PayFabric/APIs/PayFabric/Sections/Transactions.md

 }
 </pre>

-Create and Process a Transaction via a Diamond Cloud Terminal
+Create and Process a Transaction via a DiamondCloud Terminal
 -------------------------------------------------------------
-Create and Process a Transaction API also allows to process a transaction via a Diamond Cloud Terminal.
+Create and Process a Transaction API also allows to process a transaction via a DiamondCloud Terminal.
 ###### Request
 <pre>
 {